vishalvijay18/Structure-Aware-Simplification/README.md

 # Structure Aware Simplification
-This is repository for CMPT 764 course project.
+This is the repository for CMPT 764 course project.

 ###Abstract
 ---